tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 about formally, which is probably why Williams et al eschew them completely.
 So we stand by this point

-Regarding Dimoulas's papers, even though his work presents a solution for contracts that may, arbitrarily, break other contracts in their evaluation.
+Regarding Dimoulas's papers, their work presents a solution for contracts that may, arbitrarily, break other contracts in their evaluation.
 Although this looks related to this problem with intersection and user-defined contracts, it is not clear how to leverage Dimoulas's techniques for intersection in practice.

-It's worth noting, for instance, that Dimoulas's systems behave by getting stuck in the case an undesired event happens (a contract fails because of external, semantically unrelated, values flow in), while, as developed by Keil and Thiemann, with Unions and Intersections the expected outcome is,rather, not to execute a contract under the wrong context.
+It's worth noting, for instance, that Dimoulas's systems behave by getting stuck in the case an undesired event happens (a contract fails because of external, semantically unrelated, values flow in).
+With unions and intersections as developed by Keil and Thiemann, the expected outcome is rather to not execute a contract under the wrong context.

 **revision plan**